resourcefulmind/study-notes/polygon-web3-bootcamp/intro-to-blockchain.md

 - It is highly secure

-Blockchains use digital signature features to conduct fraud-free transactions whereby the data of an individual by the other users without a specific digital signature.
+Blockchains use digital signature features to conduct fraud-free transactions whereby the data of an individual cannot be altered by the other users without a specific digital signature.

 - Decentralized